swdevdave/Popular-Movies-App-Final/README.md

 - Retrofit 2
 - CardView

-# Description
+## Description
 Stage 2: Trailers, Reviews, and Favorites

-User Experience
+### User Experience
 In this stage you’ll add additional functionality to the app you built in Stage 1.

 You’ll add more information to your movie details view:

 You’ll allow users to view and play trailers ( either in the youtube app or a web browser).
 You’ll allow users to read reviews of a selected movie.
 You’ll also allow users to mark a movie as a favorite in the details view by tapping a button(star).
 This is for a local movies collection that you will maintain and does not require an API request*.
 You’ll modify the existing sorting criteria for the main view to include an additional pivot to show their favorites collection.

 # Requirements
 - App requires an API KEY from https://www.themoviedb.org.

-# Screenshot
+# Screenshots
 <img src="https://github.com/swdevdave/PopularMoviesAppFinal/blob/master/SS1.png" height="400"/>&nbsp;&nbsp;&nbsp;
 <img src="https://github.com/swdevdave/PopularMoviesAppFinal/blob/master/SS2.png" height="400"/>&nbsp;&nbsp;&nbsp;
 <img src="https://github.com/swdevdave/PopularMoviesAppFinal/blob/master/SS3.png" height="400"/>&nbsp;&nbsp;&nbsp;